Air pollution in British Columbia: Federal air quality law

 Federal pollution law is largely embodied in the Canadian Environmental Protection Act (CEPA) and its associated schedules.
 The act of scheduling a toxin under CEPA starts a process of elimination or virtual elimination from the Canadian environment.

 The National Pollutant Release Inventory indexes sources by pollutant and location.

 In 2012 the CCME started the Air Quality Management System process.
 This provided for the evaluation of PM and ozone measurements at many sites in BC and across Canada.
 In 2015 the first air zone reports for BC were published.
-They show that Crofton, Smithers, and Vanderhoof are not meeting the PM2.5 standard.
+They show that Houston, Smithers, and Vanderhoof are not meeting the PM2.5 standard.
 This is a trigger for corrective intervention.
 The exact type of intervention is not yet determined, partly because it's a new process and partly because of variable site-specific factors.
 It's not likely that one size fits all in correction.

 Pollution law governing emissions from marine vessels is complicated; Transport Canada holds primary authority for regulating ship traffic in Canada, while the International Maritime Organization governs global shipping rules (including pollution from marine vessels).
 Environment Canada and other agencies are working to better understand and address this issue, which is increasingly important due to growing international trade.